 - an order to stay in the country or not travel out of state

-5) What if I get released on my “own recognizance” in Nevada and miss a court appearance?
+5. What if I miss a court appearance?

-If thirty (30) days pass following the issuance of a bench warrant and the defendant has not surrendered him/herself, the D.A. may press the additional charge of failure to appear.
-The penalties range from fines to several years in jail depending on what the defendant was originally charged with and whether he/she fled to Nevada to avoid prosecution:
+If thirty (30) days pass following the issuance of a bench warrant and the defendant has not surrendered themself, the D.A. may press the additional charge of failure to appear:

 - Failing to appear on a misdemeanor case in Nevada carries misdemeanor penalties of up to 6 months in jail and/or up to $1,000 in fines.

-- Failing to appear on a felony charge carries category D felony in Nevada penalties of 1 to 4 years in Nevada State Prison and maybe up to $5,000 in fines.
+- Failing to appear on a felony charge carries category D felony penalties of 1 to 4 years in Nevada State Prison and possibly up to $5,000 in fines.

-But if the defendant fled Nevada in order to escape prosecution, then he/she automatically faces 1 to 4 years in prison and up to $5,000 in fines even if his/her original charge was minor.2
+But if the defendant fled Nevada in order to escape prosecution, then they automatically face 1 to 4 years in prison and up to $5,000 in fines even if their original charge was minor.2

 Arrested?
 Call an attorney…